ouspg/SoftwareHardwareSec-template/README.md

 There is a deadline for each weekly exercise.

-When you have done the exercises of the corresponding week, you have to return the link (URL) of this repository into [Moodle](https://moodle.oulu.fi) into the corresponding returning box ***before the deadline***, which is before the next supported session.
+When you have done the exercises of the corresponding week, you have to return the link (URL) of this repository into [Moodle](https://moodle.oulu.fi) into the corresponding returning box ***before the deadline***.

 >**Note**
 > You can return the link beforehand and edit the corresponding exercise still here, as long as it has been done before the deadline.

-In practice, if you have done all of the six exercises, you return this same link six times for different return boxes.
+In practice, if you have done all of the seven exercises, you return this same link seven times for different return boxes.